ImanSeyed/v2ray-uri2json/README.md

 - [x] Add support for vmess URIs
 - [x] Add support for trojan URIs
 - [x] Add a switch for setting SOCKS5 and HTTP proxy ports to bind
-- [ ] Add a switch for setting config.json path
+- [x] Add a switch for setting config.json directory
 - [ ] Add support for gRPC

 # Usage